Atlasophy/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 This concept is crucial in:

 -  Particle accelerators (e.g., cyclotrons, synchrotrons)
--  Mass spectrometers
+-  Mass spectrometers.
--  Astrophysics and cosmic ray deflection
+-  Astrophysics and cosmic ray deflection.
--  Plasma confinement in fusion reactors
+-  Plasma confinement in fusion reactors.

 Simulation offers an intuitive way to visualize these effects and better understand real-world applications.